mahnoormahnoorr/Quantization/GPTQ/readme.md

 ```bash
 pip install optimum
 ```
 The GPTQmodel library is needed for the gptq-config example.
-To install it, you need to use a GPU interactively when installing, or set the following environment variable:
+To install it on Puhti or Mahti, you need to use a GPU interactively when installing, or set the following environment variable:

 - For Puhti:`export TORCH_CUDA_ARCH_LIST="7.0"`
 - For Mahti: `export TORCH_CUDA_ARCH_LIST="8.0"`